Nitin8777/farm/README.md

 ## 🌟 About Project

-**Shiv Krishi Farm** ek full-stack web application hai jo farmers aur consumers ko directly connect karta hai.
-Is platform par fresh aur organic vegetables ko showcase aur sell karna easy hai.
+**Shiv Krishi Farm is a full-stack web application that directly connects farmers and consumers.
+The platform makes it easy to showcase and sell fresh, organic vegetables..

 **Key Highlights:**
 - Attractive UI with modern design